-A holiday to me means new experiences — whether they are local or global.
+A holiday to me means new experiences — whether they’re local or global.
 Every month I lived in Canada I chronicled my working holiday in Expat Updates.
-Now I am back in Australia, I have created Hayley Lately.
+Now I’m back in Australia, I’ve created Hayley Lately.
 At the end of each month I talk about my life lately, my blog posts, what I’ve been reading (both on and offline) and my writing.
 I hope you enjoy learning about my new home and Melbourne moments.

 Another weekend was spent enjoying brunch at Two Birds, One Stone in South Yarra.
 My workmate and I then wandered down Chapel Street to Prahran Market, which was also my first time in the area.
-I know, I am a seriously slack Melbournian but this is changing in 2016!
-We tried a ridiculously rich chocolate cake from the infamous Zumbo Patisserie too.
-Sooo filling.
+I know, I am a seriously slack Melbournian but this is changing in 2016.
+We tried a ridiculously rich chocolate cake from the infamous Zumbo Patisserietoo.
+So filling.

 Next was working at the Australian Open during the weekend and Australia Day.
 Although I know absolutely nothing about tennis, the atmosphere inside was pretty spectacular.

 I also finally checked out the Queen Victoria Night Market before venturing to South Melbourne to see Uncovered, part of the Midsumma Festival at Gasworks Arts Park.
-I have been trying to get to the markets once a week, because the fruit and meat is so much cheaper than the supermarket.
+I have been trying to get to the markets once a week because the fruit and meat are so much cheaper than the supermarket.
 I also enjoy checking out the prepared food, like borek for $3.
 Yes, please.

 • Where I want to go in 2016: my travel wishlist.
 Who knows what will actually happen?